Respiratory syncytial virus: Reinfection

-After recovery of "respiratory diseases associated with RSV infection, the virus interferes with the establishment of immunological memory, which leads to recurrent reinfections."
-An estimated of "36% of individuals" can be reinfected with RSV "at least once, during the winter season."
+After recovery from "respiratory diseases associated with RSV infection, the virus interferes with the establishment of immunological memory, which leads to recurrent reinfections."
+An estimated "36% of individuals" can be reinfected with RSV "at least once, during the winter season."
 Reinfections like these can be a result of "an initial encounter with RSV" that "fails to initiate adequate humoral and cellular immune responses to generate protective memory lymphocytes."

 RSV reinfection can happen throughout life.
-As a result, it can cause "winter/early spring epidemics in temperate regions, but synchronization of RSV activity can vary widely" depending on the region that individual lives in.
+As a result, it can cause "winter/early spring epidemics in temperate regions, but synchronization of RSV activity can vary widely" depending on the region that the individual lives in.
 Usually, "unless immunocompromised," adults have mild symptoms when becoming reinfected.
 The mild symptoms tend to be restricting upper airways.
 However, younger individuals are extremely vulnerable to developing "severe symptoms," which typically involve the lower airways.
 Since infants have smaller airways than children do, "they might be obstructed by inflammation, edema, and mucus."
 This can contribute to developing a "more severe lower respiratory tract illness."
 As mentioned, RSV reinfection is frequent among all ages and the type of host response to reinfection can determine "which children will develop persistent wheezing and possibly asthma."
 It is possible that the age you are infected with RSV can be a vital factor in "determining the phenotype of airway response to subsequent RSV infection."